-5. Turn the wheel wrench clockwise to raise the jack until the slot in the jack lift head fits into the metal flange located behind the cut out on the plastic molding.

-Do not raise the vehicle yet.

-- 6. Put the compact spare tire near you. - Raise the vehicle by turning the wheel wrench clockwise in the jack.
-Raise the vehicle far enough off the ground so there is enough room for the spare tire to fit under the wheel well.
+- Turn the wheel wrench clockwise to raise the jack lift head until the slots in the jack head fit into the metal flange behind the cut out on the plastic molding.
+Do not raise the vehicle yet. - 6.
+Put the compact spare tire near you. - Turn the wrench clockwise in the jack to raise the vehicle.
+Raise the vehicle far enough off the ground so that there is enough room for the spare tire to fit under the wheel well.